ethereum/ERCs/ERCS/erc-draft_fractional_nft.md

 In a standard ERC-XXXX transfer, value can be transferred by specifying either a fractional amount or a specific NFT ID.

-When transferring ERC-XXXX value by referencing a specific NFT ID, that exact NFT will be transferred from the sender to the recipient along with the corresponding fracitonal amount that represents a whole token (i.e. `10 ** decimals()`).
+When transferring ERC-XXXX value by referencing a specific NFT ID, that exact NFT will be transferred from the sender to the recipient along with the corresponding fractional amount that represents a whole token (i.e. `10 ** decimals()`).
 This case is fairly straightforward.

 However, when transferring ERC-XXXX value by specifying a fractional amount, there there is additional complexity to consider along with some interesting flexibility that we have added in our implementation of the standard.

-Transferring fracitonal amounts means that a large number of NFTs can be moved in a single transaction, which can be costly in gas terms.
+Transferring fractional amounts means that a large number of NFTs can be moved in a single transaction, which can be costly in gas terms.
 We provide an optional opt-in mechanism for exemption from NFT transfers that both EOAs and contracts can use to dramatically reduce the gas burden of transferring large token amounts when the NFT representation is not needed.

 When executing the function call to either opt-in or opt-out of NFT transfers, NFTs held by the address will be directionally rebalanced to ensure they stay in sync with the new exemption status.
 In other words, when opting-out of NFT transfers, an address's NFTs will be banked and their NFT balance set to 0.
 When opting-in to NFT transfers, sufficient NFTs will be pulled from the bank and transferred to the address to match their fractional token balance.